DHCSSza/escalator-sadilar/content/champions/educator/events.md

 # Order that this section appears on the page.
 weight: 30

-title: 'Join us for the Project Showcase & Celebration!'
+title: 'The Project Showcase & Celebration!'
 subtitle:

 content: